XVIML/diandian/README.md

   pip install PyAudio

   pip install Pyserial

+If you want to analysis audio data in a MP3 or MP4 file, you need to download and install an exectable ffmpeg, and change the ffmpeg.txt file's content to your ffmpeg path, like.

+d:\ffmpeg511

+Original python only support WAV format of audio file.

 To easy for useing of the drvi package, we write a APP designer and some examples here.

 DRPythonIDE.py: an APP designer, you can layout a virtual instrument style GUI by drag, and then export it to python codes for quick design.